FabianaRod/PowerBiProjects/README.md

-In this project I used
+In this project I performed almost **60 different calculations** by applying the following:

 🟢 Calculated Columns:
 - Date and time functions